 Are humans really different?
-The answer is obvious, but it’s not simple
+The answer may seem obvious, but its far from simple…

-Apologies to The Elephant Man, but that reminds me most of a Seinfeld episode.
+Apologies to The Elephant Man, but this reminds me most of a Seinfeld episode.
 Jerry gets caught picking his nose, and Kramer (Michael Richards) has a hilarious scene with Calvin Klein.